Utah County, Utah: Politics

-As the center of Mormon culture, Utah County has been referred to as "the most Republican county in the most Republican state in the United States".
-It has only voted for a Democratic president nine times since statehood, and has not supported a Democrat for president since 1964.
-Indeed, 1964 is the last time a Democratic presidential candidate has even managed 35 percent of the county's vote, and 1970 was the last time the county elected a Democratic U.S. Senator.
+Utah County has been referred to as "the most Republican county in the most Republican state in the United States".
+It has voted for a Democratic presidential candidate nine times since statehood, but has not done so since 1964.

 In the 1992 presidential election, George H. W. Bush received the most votes and Bill Clinton was third in votes received.
 In the 2004 presidential election, 85.99% voted for George W. Bush.
 In the 2008 U.S. presidential election, the county voted for John McCain by a 58.9% margin over Barack Obama, compared to McCain winning by 28.1% statewide.
 Eight other Utah counties voted more strongly in favor of McCain.
 In the 2012 election, Mitt Romney received 88.32% of the vote.
-In the 2016 election, it gave a slim majority of the vote to Donald Trump, and over 30% of the vote to independent candidate Evan McMullin, who outperformed Hillary Clinton in the county.
+In 2016, it gave a slim majority of the vote to Donald Trump, and nearly 30% of the vote to independent candidate Evan McMullin, who outperformed Hillary Clinton in the county.
 This was McMullin's largest share of the vote in any county in Utah and his second best nationwide after Madison County, Idaho.
-In 2020, Joe Biden received over 75,000 votes - the Democrats had never previously received more than 30,000 votes in the county.
-Indeed, he was the first Democrat to even win a quarter of the county's vote since 1976.
+In 2020, Democratic candidate Joe Biden received over 75,000 votes, easily a record for the party – no Democratic candidate had previously received more than 30,000 votes in the county – but it amounted to barely a quarter of the county vote as Trump received two-thirds of the total.

 Until 2013, Utah County was represented entirely by one congressional district.
 Currently, the county is split between two congressional districts.
-Most of the county's population is in the 3rd District, represented by Republican John Curtis, former Provo Mayor.
+Most of the county's population is in the 3rd District, represented by Republican Mike Kennedy, former Provo Mayor.
 Much of the county's area however, including Utah Lake, resides in the 4th District currently represented by Republican Burgess Owens.

 The county's Republican bent runs right through state and local politics.
 All five state senators representing the county, as well as all 14 state representatives, are Republicans.
-There are no elected Democrats above the municipal level.